This site uses technical (necessary) and analytics cookies.

 • IBAN: IT54D0760103200000000809020

-• Reason: “Acquisto cittadinanza a seguito di dichiarazione ex art.
+• Reason for payment: “Acquisto cittadinanza a seguito di dichiarazione ex art.
 9‑bis L. 91/1992” and the name and surname of the minor

 Once the minor acquires Italian citizenship through these provisions, they may renounce it after reaching adulthood, provided that doing so does not result in statelessness.